-ATM fees have, unfortunately, been going up in the past year.
+ATM fees have, unfortunately, been going up and up in the past few years.
 Canadia Bank ATMs used to be free, now it charges $5 per withdrawal.
 Mekong Bank also used to have no fees and now has joined the $5 per transaction crowd.
-Maybank offers free ATM withdrawals for US and European Visa/PLUS cards (we’re not sure about cards from the rest of the world…tell us in the comments section, please).
+Unfortunately it sounds like Maybank no longer offers free ATM withdrawals, either.

-The rest of us will generally have to pay fees of $4-6 per transaction.
+The rest of us will generally have to pay fees of $4 to 6 per transaction.
 At the time of writing, of the banks that charge fees, ABA, ACLEDA, and Vattanak have the lowest, at $4, at Cathay United has the highest, at $6.
 (Additionally, Cathay United’s notification appears to be an advertisement and does not require consent, much to the chagrin of many unsuspecting cardholders.)

 These fees add up — withdrawing just four times per month (which, if you have a typical daily withdrawal maximum of $500, means you have a fairly average $2000/month Phnom Penh lifestyle) and you’ll pay $240 per year in fees (plus any fees your own bank can add!).

 Are you one of the unfortunate souls with a MasterCard Debit/ATM card in Phnom Penh?
 There are a few Visa-only ATMs in Phnom Penh, but it’s not that bad.
 ABA, ACLEDA, ANZ, Canadia, and Mekong all take both Visa and MasterCard and are the most ubiquitous.